 4 Photos

 Cartagena is a city and major port on the northern coast of Colombia.
 Founded in 1533, it was a center of political, ecclesiastical, and economic activity and one of Spain’s most important colonies in the Americas.
-Cartagena's colonial walled city and fortress are designated as a UNESCO World Heritage Site.
-Its buildings of colorful hues are an example of Spanish architecture.

-Colombia is the world's largest producer of emeralds, more than half of the emeralds in the world come from Colombia.
-The Muzo Mine, located northwest of Bogota, is one of the most renowned deposits of emeralds in the country.
-Colombian emeralds are known for their high-quality and for their highly prized rare deep green color.
-The 167 carat "Mackay Emerald" pictured here is an example of a Colombian emerald.
-The "Mackay Emerald" is the largest cut emerald in the Smithsonian National Gem Collection.
+More than half of the emeralds in the world come from Colombia.
+These emeralds are highly prized for their rare deep-green color, and the 167-carat Mackay Emerald (pictured) from Colombia is the largest cut emerald in the Smithsonian National Gem Collection.
 The Art Deco-style necklace was a wedding gift in 1931 from Clarence Mackay to his wife, Anna Case, a world-renowned soprano at the New York Metropolitan Opera from 1909 to 1920.
-Upon her death in 1984, the necklace was bequeathed to the Smithsonian.
+The singer bequeathed the necklace to the Smithsonian when she died in 1984.
 Photo courtesy of the Smithsonian Institution.

-The Cattleya trianae orchid is the national flower of Colombia and is named in honor of the 19th century Colombian botanist Jose Jeronimo Triana.
+The Cattleya trianae orchid is the national flower of Colombia and is named in honor of the 19th-century Colombian botanist Jose Jeronimo Triana.